TatoNaranjo/TatoNaranjo/README.md

 # TatoNaranjo

-I'm a Computer and Systems Engineering student and Full Stack Programmer with experience in agile methodologies.
+I'm a Computer and Systems Engineer and Full Stack Programmer with experience in agile methodologies.
 Proficient in technologies such as JavaScript, Python, React, Node.js, and SQL/NoSQL databases.
 Proven track record in efficient problem solving, with demonstrated ability to quickly adapt to new technologies and development environments.
 I have contributed to the success of innovative projects in collaborative teams, delivering scalable and high quality solutions.
 Motivated to bring my experience and technical skills to challenging and dynamic projects.

+**Check Out My Blog (In Spanish)**

 [![My Blog (ES) - LogDev](https://img.shields.io/badge/My_Blog_(ES)-LogDev-1F1F2F?style=for-the-badge&logo=Buy+Me+A+Coffee)](https://logdev.netlify.app/)